top of page

 By the same logic, Interesting Times is the less successful of the three for me, since each part of its cover – the byline box, the title box and the illustration all have about equal weight and a similar feel, so the cover feels very unachored.
 The eye drifts listlessly axross it, not snagging on any big 'hook'.

-Nevertheless it’s a bit of a shame Gollancz didn’t stick to the above approach.
+Nevertheless it’s a bit of a shame Gollancz didn’t stick to something like the above approach.
 It’s worth remembering that Pratchett was writing at a particularly prodigious rate in the early nineties so all three books all came out in 93/94 – hardly enough time to say the market would have prompted another design rethink.
 Yet by the next book, Maskerade, Gollancz had reset the table again.

 Gollancz called these ‘collectors’ editions’, a hint that Pratchett was beginning to be seen as more than popular in a flash-in-the-pan way but actually earning real regard.